-In the data matrix given in your category justification document sector and the sector and the
+In the data matrix given in your category justification document you have provided the summary of the data that is available for physicochemical properties, ecotoxicity and for human health endpoints.

 In order to support your claim that the substances included in the category have similar properties for the endpoints under consideration in the read-across approach, you refer to the acute toxicity, skin irritation, eye irritation, skin sensitisation properties of the category members.